cristianoGitHub/cristianoGitHub/README.md

-### 👋😀 Hello everyone!
+### Hi guys!
+Welcome to my Cybersecurity Portfolio!
 ### 🏗👷🏽‍♂ My readme is under construction!

-### 🗓⏱ Today is day: 06/July/2024.
+- 🌱 I'm a lawyer in career transition with postgraduate degree in Software Development.
+I am an enthusiastic student in the Technology field, with a deep passion for Cybersecurity and Technological Innovation.

-- 🌱 I'm a lawyer in career transition, studying and loving programming.
-I intend to be a 'full stack' software developer soon.
+- 🔭 I’m currently working in pursuit of professional certifications.
-- ⚡ Fun fact: ....
+- 👯 I’m looking to collaborate on on Information Security projects.
-- 📫 cristianoroberto@outlook.com
+- 📫 Would you like to contact me?
+Send me a email: cristianoroberto@outlook.com

 <!--